microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-powerbi-purchases-kpis.md

 ---
 ### Budget Amount
 **Formula**
-- This KPI calculates the sum of Purchase Amount column from the Purchase Budget table.
+- This measure calculates the sum of Purchase Amount column from the Purchase Budget table.

 **Data Sources**
 - Item Budget Entries